After 1985 . . .

 After five years without a long-term pastor, the church called Abe Klassen to lead them.
 He began his service on September 1, 2000, and served faithfully until July 2008.
 Construction of a new Christian education wing, multi-functional gym, library, and office area was completed during his time.
 The new facilities were built where the old sanctuary and Christian education wing once stood.

 Pastor Abe was joined on July 1, 2002, by Gary St. Amand, who led the youth program for barely a year.
-Mike Kehler (January 2004 – April 2013) assumed the position of Pastor of Youth and Family Life shortly after Gary left.
+Mike Kehler (served January 2004 to April 2013) assumed the position of Pastor of Youth and Family Life shortly after Gary left.
 Mike’s responsibilities shifted to small groups and family life when Charlie Peronto came on board as the Pastor of Student Ministries in August 2008.
 Charlie resigned in July 2011.

-Walter Fast was called from Germany in August of 2009 to fill the lead pastor position, which had been vacant since July of the previous year.
-He and his wife, Anne, were formally commissioned on September 13, 2009.
+Walter Fast was called from Germany in August of 2009 to fill the lead pastor position vacated by Abe Klassen in the previous July.
+He and his wife Anne were formally commissioned on September 13, 2009.

 When Charlie ended his service, Bobby Klassen stepped into the Pastor of Student Ministries role.
 Beginning his service on September 18, 2011, Bobby served there until August 31, 2018.
 Kelby Friesen joined the staff in the new role of Pastor of Community Life on August 15, 2018.
-Ray Klassen was hired as an outreach consultant and began his ministry at SMBC in December 2018.
-In the summer of 2019, with Pastor of Student Ministries position still vacant, the Leadership Team invited Erika Schulz to apply for the temporary position of Coordinator of Student Ministries.
-She applied and the membership affirmed her for that role in August 2019.
-Late in 2019, Stefan Klassen accepted the church’s offer to be their Pastor of Student Ministries; he will begin serving in that capacity in the summer of 2020.
+Ray Klassen worked as an outreach consultant from December 2018 to April 2020.
+In the summer of 2019, with Pastor of Student Ministries position still vacant, Erika Schulz was offered the temporary position of Coordinator of Student Ministries, beginning in August 2019.
+Late in 2019, Stefan Klassen accepted the church’s offer to be their Pastor of Student Ministries; he began that ministry in the summer of 2020, when the first wave of the COVID-19 pandemic was receding.

 Earlier ministers to the congregation were H.A.
 Regehr, Cornelius Rempel, and Daryl Busby.
-Other full-time or part-time associate pastors included Les Riediger, Dan Stobbe, Dan Warkentin, Dan Thiessen, and Dan Berger.
+Full-time or part-time associate pastors in the late decades of the 20th century included Les Riediger, Dan Stobbe, Dan Warkentin, Dan Thiessen, and Dan Berger.

 Church membership today stands at about 450.